 Generally, the state and local income tax treatment of participants and their beneficiaries should be the same as the federal income tax treatment, but there may be differences.
-There may be differences with respect to same-sex marriages in certain states, and there may be differences for purposes of foreign income taxes.
+There may be differences for purposes of foreign income taxes.

 SECURITIES LAW STATUS